Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Persistence modules via strongly connected components and preorder homology

-Zeroth dimensional persistent homology is all about tracking the evolution of connected components.
-For directed graphs, unlike graphs, there is choice in how to interpret what a connected component is, and each interpretation has their own corresponding persistence module.
-We consider the persistence of weakly and strongly connected components.
+Dimension $0$ persistent homology is all about tracking the evolution of connected components.
+For directed graphs, unlike graphs, there is choice in how to interpret what a connected component is, and each interpretation providing their own corresponding persistence module.
+Here we will consider the persistence of weakly and strongly connected components.

 Weakly connected components are the components of the graph when the directions are forgotten.
-Given a filtration of a directed graph by edge weights, the weakly connected persistence would be the same as the zeroth dimensional homology of the Rips filtration under $f_1(x,y)=\min\{d(x,y), d(y,x)\}$ ($\Rips^1$) in section \ref{sec:SymFunc}, and to the zeroth dimensional directed homology of the directed Rips complex in section \ref{sec:DirRips}.
+Given a filtration of a directed graph by edge weights, the weakly connected persistence would be the same as the dimension $0$ persistent homology of the Rips filtration under $\sym_1$ in section \ref{sec:sym}, and to the dimension $0$ directed Rips persistence module in section \ref{sec:OT}.

-The strongly connected components of a directed graph are the equivalence classes of points where $v\sim w$ when there exists both a path from $v$ to $w$ and a path from $w$ to $v$.
-Given a filtration of directed graphs we can construct a persistence module based on linear combinations of strongly connected components (analogous to zeroth dimensional homology being based on linear combinations of connected components).
+Studying strongly connected components will provide new information.
+Recall the strongly connected components of a directed graph are the equivalence classes of points where $v\sim w$ when there exists both a path from $v$ to $w$ and a path from $w$ to $v$.
+Given a filtration of directed graphs we can construct a persistence module based on linear combinations of strongly connected components (analogous to dimension $0$ homology being interpreted as the space of formal linear combinations of connected components).